severalnines/docs/user-guide/mysql/backup.rst

 	- Temporary storage for ClusterControl to prepare the big.
 It must be as big as the expected MySQL data directory.

 * **xtrabackup --use-memory**
 	- This option affects how much memory is allocated for preparing the backup using the ``--prepare`` flag.
-The default value is 100MB, and if you have enough memory available memory, 1024 MB to 2048 MB is a good recommended value.
+The default value is 100MB, and if you have enough memory available memory, 1024MB to 2048MB is a good recommended value.

 * **Bootstrap cluster from the restored node**
 	- Toggle to ON if you want ClusterControl to automatically re-bootstrap the cluster on the restored node.